 Straightness of a hole axis

-Straightness can be specified in two perpendicular directions of x and y axes for a hole axis.
+Straightness can be specified in two perpendicular directions of the x and y axes for a hole axis.
 In this figure, the tolerance value is indicated as 0.06 in the X axis direction and 0.03 in the Y axis direction.

 Straightness of a cylindrical part axis with no direction specified